meyerdan/camunda-worker-java/README.md

 ## Features

-* **Efficient Threading & Multipoll**: single thread polling multiple topics at once delegating to a pool of worker threads
+* *Efficient Threading & Multipoll*: single thread polling multiple topics at once delegating to a pool of worker threads
-* **Exponential Backoff**: poller backs off if no work is available
+* *Adaptive Polling with Exponential Backoff*: poller dynamically adjusts to avaiable work and backs off in case no work is available.